tail-call/kbb/README.md

  - [x] Health bars
  - [x] Command for bringing your troops closer to you
  - [x] Lua console in focus mode
+ - [x] Travelling through void is veeeeery slow but possible
  - [ ] Console command history
  - [ ] Use mutators instead of methods to mutate objects
  - [ ] Use meshes and vertex shading for smooth fog of war